Khushi256/fetch-weather-app/README.md

 ```
 5. **Open the app in your browser at http://localhost:3000/.**

-## API Generation (Work in Progress)
-Currently, the app fetches weather data directly from WeatherAPI.
-However, I am working on generating an API to integrate with the app.
-This API will allow users to fetch weather data more efficiently and provide more customizable options for querying weather information.

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and create a pull request with your changes.
 Make sure to follow the code of conduct and maintain clean, readable code.